Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 Top Neutral Shoe

-If you’re a neutral runner and you’re looking for something to suit your feet, the Triumph 18 could work for you.
+Close behind the Ghost as a great neutral show is Saucony’s Triumph 19.
+If you’re a neutral runner and you’re looking for something to suit your feet, the Triumph 19 could work for you.

-Saucony uses plenty of technologies to make their shoes both effective in enhancing performance and comfort.
+Saucony uses plenty of technologies to make their shoes effective in enhancing performance and comfort.

 The midsole uses PWRRUN+ cushioning, which, according to Saucony, is 25% lighter than average.
 This could have a huge effect on your running!
 It’s also quite springy and flexible, providing good energy return.

-The foam insole is also removable, in case you’d like to add your own orthotic.
+The foam insole is removable, in case you’d like to add your own orthotic.

 The 3D print overlays on the upper add an extra element of stability from the outside.
-They also use their patented FORMFIT system to create a fairly custom fit on your foot.
+The patented FORMFIT system creates a fairly custom fit on your foot.

 Some runners feel that the cushioning doesn’t quite extend to the ball of the foot, but everyone is different.
-The only way to find out if that’s a problem for you is to try a pair on!
+Others will interpret this as a firm, responsive ride.
+The only way to find out what you prefer is to try a pair on!